 Our Test Results: How Trainline Beats RailEurope for Complex European Train Trips

-Over the course of a couple of days we checked over two dozen of the most popular European train routes as well as some of our favorites and some off the beaten path.
+We ran a test of over two dozen of the most popular Europe train routes such as these routes suggested by Eurail, as well as some of our favorites and some off the beaten path.

 For simple trips within a single country or international trips that didn’t require changing trains, both platforms generally performed great, offering the same rates as the national operators as described above.

-In total Trainline was better than RailEurope in five of our 25 cases and the total difference for these trips was substantial: €578.80 to €397.6.
+However for complex trips there can be a bigger difference.
+In total Trainline found cheaper route options than RailEurope in five of our 25 cases and the total difference for these trips was substantial: €578.80 to €397.6.
 This means on average RailEurope cost 46% more than Trainline for these trips.
-RailEurope was better than Trainline only for an epic 26-hour Madrid to Berlin trip that we tested, offering a savings of 4.4%.
+RailEurope was better than Trainline only for an epic 26-hour Madrid to Berlin trip that we tested, offering a savings in that case of 4.4%.

 An Example Test Case In Detail

-Again, both companies are offering their tickets at the same prices as the national rail lines’ prices on any given day; it’s just that Trainline’s routing engine is smarter about finding useful, cheap routes, and that Trainline has access to the full range of budget options within these systems.
+Again, both RailEurope and Trainline are offering their tickets at the same prices as the national rail lines’ prices on any given day; it’s just that Trainline’s routing engine is smarter about finding useful, cheap routes, and that Trainline has access to the full range of budget options within these systems.

 Results were similar when we instead chose the shortest trip options from each platform (instead of focusing on price).
 In most cases the proposed routes were of similar length, arriving within 10 minutes of each other (often they reported just slightly different timings for the exact same trains).